Global Learning Outcomes

 Global learning outcomes

-IU seeks to groom globally competent students in the following areas.
+IU seeks to prepare globally competent students in the following areas.

 Knowledge + Skills